RotationMatrix/lektor-broken-links/README.md

 *Find all the broken links!*

 Broken Links helps you detect broken links in your [Lektor](https://www.getlektor.com/) site.

-Currently it's only smart enough to check internal links, but it's considering getting a degree in external link detection.
+It will warn you about broken internal and external HTTP links.

 ## Goals